-Calabrese Broccoli – A mild flavored broccoli that produces a large 6″ central head, with some small side florets after the main head is harvested.
+Calabrese Broccoli (#ad) – A mild-flavored broccoli that produces a large 6″ central head, with some small side florets after the main head is harvested.
 Matures in 48+ days.

-Early Purple Sprouting Broccoli – This frost tolerant sprouting broccoli produces an abundance of purple tinged florets.
-An English heirloom bred for overwintering in milder climates, matures in 60+ days.
+Early Purple Sprouting Broccoli (#ad) – This frost-tolerant sprouting broccoli produces an abundance of purple-tinged florets.
+An English heirloom bred for overwintering in milder climates matures in 60+ days.

-Also know as broccolini or rapini, this vegetable is actually a member of the turnip family.
+Also known as broccolini or rapini, this vegetable is actually a member of the turnip family.
 Plant in rich, moist soil in a sunny spot.
 The florets have a stronger flavor than broccoli, are very nutritious, and produce a crop quickly.
-Tasty steamed, stir fried, or roasted with a bit of olive oil.
+Tasty steamed, stir-fried, or roasted with a bit of olive oil.

 Broccoli Raab may be blanched and frozen for winter use.
 It will tolerate some frost.